Stonewater Housing, Weobley

 As the loop operates at ambient temperatures, there are no system distribution losses, there are also no billing or administration charges for the system so running costs to the residents are maximised.
 Compared to the original Night Storage Heater system, the heat pumps are projected to provide savings of 30-50%, £280-£380 per year, a significant saving for residents living in fuel poverty.

 Stonewater’s ground source heat pump upgrade in Burton Gardens is costing the housing organisation £700,000 to install.
-The scheme, which is being subsidised by an upfront ECO grant of £95,000, has an expected payback of 16 years with Stonewater receiving an additional £800,0000 income over 20 years from the Government’s non-domestic RHI scheme.
+The scheme, which is being subsidised by an upfront ECO grant of £95,000, has an expected payback of 16 years with Stonewater receiving an additional £800,0000 income over 20 years from the Government’s non-domestic RHI scheme (this scheme has closed).

 Additionally, Stonewater will benefit from significant lifetime cost savings and tenants will benefit from improved health; with homes now fully heated, building repair costs and health risks associated with condensation and mold will be significantly reduced.

 The long lifetime of the heat pump ensures lifetime cost of ownership is low with the ambient loop infrastructure design to provide three-quarters of the energy needs for the building, for free, for 100 years.